Guide to Trade Mark Litigation in the UK

 - identical or similar to a trademark with a reputation in the United Kingdom and where the use of the sign without due cause takes unfair advantage of or is detrimental to the distinctive character or repute of the trademark.

 The Trademarks Act also includes separate provisions on criminal offences which are usually enforced by the Police and Trading Standards.
 EU trademarks are also enforceable in the United Kingdom and the test for infringement is the same as for UK-registered marks.
 Until Brexit is finalised, the UK courts will continue to serve as EU trademark courts.
-Post-Brexit, it is anticipated that the UK ‘limb’ of EU trademarks will be divided out and continue to take effect in the United Kingdom.
-The mechanism by which this will occur, and the extent to which the process will be automatic (rather than requiring active steps by the proprietor), has yet to be established.
+As to the position post-Brexit, both the draft Withdrawal Agreement and the Guidance Notes from the UK government on the implications of a ‘no-deal’ Brexit anticipate that registered EU trademarks will automatically be converted into equivalent UK trademarks (with no examination required) and continue to take effect in the United Kingdom.
+The exact mechanism by which this will occur has yet to be established.

 Parties litigating in the United Kingdom should be aware of the laws relating to unjustified threats.
 These provisions are intended to prevent spurious threats of trademark infringement being made against traders and distributors, whose fear of being involved in costly litigation may result in them capitulating and their businesses being damaged, even where the trademark at issue is invalid or not infringed.

 The law of unjustified threats has recently been reformed and new legislation came into force in October 2017 which clarified certain provisions of the Trademarks Act.
 However, care must still be taken when sending cease and desist letters to traders and distributors, as such letters could constitute actionable threats which may entitle their recipients to commence proceedings at court and seek an injunction to restrain further threats, along with damages.